IPVanish Expert Hands-On Review in 2025

 Looking at some of the essential features, IPVanish and Perfect Privacy are pretty comparable:

-What I don’t like about Perfect Privacy is that they don’t have many servers.
+What we don’t like about Perfect Privacy is that they don’t have many servers.
 They currently have over 55 servers in 23 countries.
 Perfect Privacy is expensive.
 Their cheapest plan (which is their 24-month subscription package) is $8.95 a month.
 That’s almost five dollars more than the cheapest IPVanish price.

 However, Perfect Privacy does have some nifty features that IPVanish is lacking: